16 Habits that make you age faster

 But for the most part, environmental insults are the major problem when it comes to how well we age.
 And that means that while you may not be able to avoid all environmental assaults on aging, you can minimize them.

-And that’s where our habits come in because while we cannot avoid all the toxins in our environments, we can adopt better habits that help us in staying healthier and therefore more youthful.
+And that’s where our habits come in because while we cannot avoid all the toxins in our environments, we can adopt better habits that help us stay healthier and therefore more youthful.

-On the other hand, there are some extrinsic factors that cause you to age faster related to the things you chose to do or not.
+On the other hand, there are some extrinsic factors that cause you to age faster related to the things you choose to do or not.
 These are lifestyle factors that include our habits.